veebee4/mousepediadb/README.md

 The colour scheme used for this project was based on the colors from the Disney Parks website, but in conjunction with the choice provided by the Materialize framework.
 This provides the user with some familiarity whilst providing enough contrast between the website elements and text.

-For the background of all pages, I created a gradient obtained from https://cssgradient.io/, using the below colours:
+For the background of all pages, I created a gradient obtained from [CSS Gradient](https://cssgradient.io/), using the below colours:

 ![Gradient Background Colour](documentation/images/gradient-colours.png)

-The rest of the elements used the above colours and some details were just slightly different to the below, but the main colours used are below:
+The rest of the elements use the above colours and some colours for small details were slightly different shades to the below, but the main colours used are below:

 ![Colour Palette](documentation/images/colour-palette.png)